Benevolent Fund, Textiles

-The Company awards scholarships to undergraduates who have completed at least one year of study and to postrgraduates from the designated colleges.
+The Company awards scholarships to undergraduates in their final year of study and to postrgraduates from the designated colleges.
 Students must be a British subject studying a weave-related discipline and the application must be supported by the college.

 Support for Education Awards

-The Company provides capital grants to its designated colleges with the aim of helping weaving departments to upgrade or renew existing equipment, purchase new equipment, or enable their students to gain experience of modern technology.
-These grants also include the purchase of yarn to help students with their studies.
+The Company provides capital grants to its designated colleges to help weave departments upgrade or renew existing equipment, to purchase new equipment, or to enable their students to gain experience of modern technology.
+These grants may also include the purchase of yarn to help students with their studies.

 Entry to Work Scheme

-The Company is particularly proud of its entry to work scheme, which has attracted financial support from other Livery Companies and which is designed to encourage UK Textile Companies to take on newly qualified textile students by making a contribution towards their first year’s salary.
+The Company is particularly proud of its entry to work scheme, which has attracted financial support from other Livery Companies and which is designed to encourage UK Textile Companies to take on newly qualified textile students by making a contribution towards their salary costs.

 The Company also supports, through financial contributions, a number of Textile Exhibitions which provide newly graduated textile designers with an opportunity to display their work within an international showcase.
 In addition a few donations are made in response to appeals from textile museums and other textile related causes.